 What comes next in this series?

-Between the Wild Branches will release July 6th of next year and is a continuation of the story of the two siblings featured in this duology.
-All I can say is that I am totally in love with the hero (shh, don’t tell my husband) and I’ve never had so much fun writing a book as I did with BTWB.
-Once readers finish To Dwell Among Cedars I am pretty sure they are going to be saying “hurry up July” like I am.
+Between the Wild Branches will release on July 6th of next year and is a continuation of the story of the two siblings featured in this duology.
+All I can say is that I am totally in love with the hero (shh, don’t tell my husband), and I’ve never had so much fun writing a book as I did with BTWB.
+Once readers finish To Dwell Among Cedars, I am pretty sure they are going to be saying, “hurry up, July” like I am.